based on Reviews

 • Especially at higher doses, a distinction must be made between zinc, iron, copper, calcium,

-chelating agents (e.g. α-lipoic acid) Interval of about 2 hours and possibly distribution over several doses recommended
+Chelating agents (z.B. α-lipoic acid) Interval of approximately 2 hours and possibly distribution over several doses recommended

 Recommendation